 With these needles, I have never broken one (they bend over time, but have never snapped), and the eye is round and much easier to thread.

-This is a larger item, but stores flat: a pressing mat.
-I have learned quite a bit about pressing mats.
+Wool pressing mat.
+This is a larger item, but stores flat, and you definitely need it: a pressing mat.
+Recently, I have learned quite a bit about pressing mats.
 Did you know that you don’t want a 100% wool pressing mat?!
 I didn’t know that!!!
 This one is a blend, and is premium quality, sold at a really affordable price, and I loooooooooooove it.

 Glue sticks: I have lots of opinions about this.
 In good conscience, I can only link products I truly love and use.
 Amazon does not have glue sticks that I’d recommend.
 There may be some, but they are in a bundle of 5 million (slight exaggeration).